-1 beyond the [fine / imprisonment / supervision] I have previously 2 explained to you.
-These additional legal consequences may 3 include, but are not limited to, disqualifying you from obtaining a 4 government license, permit, or employment, making you ineligible 5 for public benefits, such as public housing, forfeiture of property, 6 enhanced punishment if you are convicted of another crime in the 7 future, and limiting your civil rights, such as prohibiting you from 8 voting or possessing a firearm.
-If you are not a citizen of the 9 United States, you are hereby advised that your plea may result in 10 your deportation, removal, exclusion from admission to the United 11 States, or denial of naturalization.
-12 (b) After giving the advisement in subsection (a), the court shall ask the defendant and 13 defense counsel: 14 Have you, [defendant], and you, [defense counsel], had a sufficient 15 opportunity to discuss these legal consequences?
-16 (c) The court shall not accept a plea without an affirmative answer to the question in 17 subsection (b) from both the defendant and defense counsel, and shall grant a reasonable amount 18 of time for consultation if requested.]
-19 Comment 20 21 The Purpose of Advisement.
-It is relatively uncontroversial that it is desirable for persons 22 pleading guilty to a criminal offense to understand the legal effects of that plea.
-It is fair to the 23 individual pleading guilty, who is entitled to understand the consequences of the legal proceedings.
+Conviction of this offense may have legal consequences beyond whatever imprisonment, supervision and fine are provided by law.
+These additional legal consequences may include, but are not limited to disqualifying you from obtaining a government license, permit, or employment; making you ineligible for public benefits, such as public housing; forfeiture of property; enhanced punishment if you are convicted of another crime; and limiting your civil rights, such as prohibiting you from voting or possessing a firearm.
+If you are not a citizen of the United States, conviction may result in your deportation, removal, exclusion from admission to the United States, or denial of naturalization. - (b) If the defendant is not arraigned in person, the notice provided in subsection (a) may be given in writing.

+The Purpose of Advisement.
+It is relatively uncontroversial that it is desirable for individuals pleading guilty to a criminal offense to understand the legal effects of that plea.
+It is fair to the individual pleading guilty, who is entitled to understand the consequences of the legal proceedings.
 It is also important for the court in sentencing83 and to the prosecutor in making charging decisions and arguing for a particular sentence.84 Most courts hold that under the due process clause of the Constitution, in order to make a guilty plea knowing, voluntary and intelligent, a defendant must be told of the term of imprisonment, fine, and post-release supervision that will result from their convictions.
 Identification of collateral sanctions beyond direct punishment need not be disclosed in order for a plea to be constitutionally valid.85

 Even in the absence of constitutional requirements, however, a majority of the states provide for disclosure of some collateral sanctions.
 The principal context is in the case of deportation of non-citizens.
-A number of court decisions hold that it is unnecessary to inform persons pleading guilty of the possibility of deportation if they are not citizens of the United States.
-Yet, at least two dozen jurisdictions by court rule or statute require advisement of potential deportation to those pleading guilty.
-By court decision, Colorado and Indiana require advice of possible deportation, at least in some cases.
-88
+A number of court decisions hold that it is unnecessary to inform individuals pleading guilty of the possibility of deportation if they are not citizens of the United States.86 Yet, at least two dozen jurisdictions by court rule or statute require advisement of potential deportation to those pleading guilty.87 By court decision, Colorado and Indiana require advice of possible deportation, at least in some cases.88

 Other jurisdictions require advisement of other collateral sanctions.
-Indiana requires that the defendant be informed that they will "lose the right to possess a firearm if the person is convicted of a crime of domestic violence."
-Wyoming law requires the court to advise defendants "in controlled substance offenses [of] the potential loss of entitlement to federal benefits."
-Even jurisdictions not requiring advisement of particular collateral consequences
+Indiana requires that the defendant be informed that they will "lose the right to possess a firearm if the person is convicted of a crime of domestic violence."89 Wyoming law requires the court to advise defendants "in controlled substance offenses [of] the potential loss of entitlement to federal